 Notre Dame of Maryland University seeks to foster and maintain an atmosphere of mutual respect and concern for all members of the University community, including students, faculty, staff, interns, employees, volunteers, contractors, guests, and others who are within the University's control (the "University Community").
-The University is committed to providing an academic and work environment free from all harassment, discrimination, and misconduct on the basis of sex (including pregnancy), gender, sexual orientation, and gender identity or expression (collectively referred to as "Protected Status), examples of which can include acts of sexual and gender based harassment, sexual violence, intimate partner violence, sexual exploitation, sexual intimidation, and sex and gender based stalking.
+The University is committed to providing an academic and work environment free from all forms of sexual- and gender-based harassment, discrimination, and misconduct, examples of which can include acts of sexual violence, including sexual assault, domestic or partnership violence, exploitation, intimidation, and stalking.
 In keeping with this commitment, the University maintains a strict policy prohibiting all forms of sexual and gender-based misconduct and unlawful discrimination and discouraging conduct that, while not unlawful, could reasonably be considered sexual misconduct and/or unlawful discrimination.
 Please refer to the University Policy on Sexual Misconduct and Other Related Misconduct ("Policy") for applicable definitions as well as key terms and obligations.

-These procedures are designed to assist Notre Dame of Maryland University's compliance with federal, state, and local law prohibiting discrimination based on sex (including pregnancy), sexual orientation, gender, and gender identity and expression.
+These procedures are designed to comply with federal, state, and local law prohibiting discrimination based on sex (including pregnancy), sexual orientation, gender, and gender identity.
 Specifically, these procedures set forth a process for reporting, investigating, responding to, and adjudicating complaints of Sexual Misconduct (sometimes referred to as "Prohibited Conduct").

 This process involves a prompt preliminary inquiry to determine if there is reasonable cause to believe the nondiscrimination policy has been violated.
-If so, the University will initiate a confidential investigation that is thorough, reliable, and impartial via a process that is prompt, fair, and equitable.
+If so, the University will initiate an investigation that is thorough, reliable, impartial, prompt and fair.
 This investigation determines whether the university nondiscrimination policy has been violated.
 If so, the university will promptly implement an effective remedy designed to end the discrimination, prevent its recurrence and address its effects.